MayGo/grails-scaffold-angular/README.md

 Then set grails.util.Holders.config.functionalTest.userName and grails.util.Holders.config.functionalTest.password

 TODO
 =====
+* paging config global: Use pagingGonfig or add _paging partial.
 * Add to functional test.
 Add failing create/update (domain has to have some constraints, can check with build-test-data build method and roll back if succeeds).
 * Create TestDataConfigInitial.groovy, with all domains, def i, and unique constraint.
 * Add version prop to edit view